void

 Das interessante Blatt,8.4.1915

-Uszok is mentioned in a confused telegram from brigade staff indicating that the march batallion were to move east already at Sátoraljaújhely.
+Uszok is mentioned in a confused telegram from brigade staff indicating that the march battalion was to move eastwards already at Sátoraljaújhely.

 Background

-Uszok (now Užok/Ужok) is a village in Ukraine, near the source of the river Už.
-It is best known through the mountain pass which it has given its name to.
-There was heavy fighting in the Uszok pass in 1914-15.
-From early May 1915 the pass was finally on Austro-Hungarian hands.
+Uszok is the Hungarian name of Ужок (Uzhok), a village in Ukraine, near the source of the river .
+It is best known for the mountain pass which has taken its name from the village.

 Quote(s) from the novel